Can you make an egg bounce? You absolutely can! Making bouncy eggs is a fun and easy experiment that is fascinating to kids.

-My kids love a bit of science and experimentation.
-‘Bouncy eggs’ is a fun and easy experiment that we have tried a number of times.
-This experiment takes one week – over that time you discover what happens when you leave one egg in a glass of vinegar and one in water – will there be a difference?
+The experiment takes one week and over that time you observe and discover what happens when you leave one egg in a glass of vinegar and another egg in water – will there be a difference?
 Will they still look the same?
 Will they be gross and a bit stinky?
+Will they bounce?

 You will need:

 - Glass jars (you don’t need the lids)

 - Labels or a permanent marker

 - Food dye – at least two different colours (optional)

 - A watchful eye!

 - Label each glass jar with the date and either ‘water’ or ‘vinegar’.

 - Fill one (or more) jar/s with vinegar and one (or more) with water until approximately two-thirds full.